In this article, I will show you 7 ways to free up disk space on your Windows 10 machine.

 Each application you install on your Windows 10 device consumes disk space for storing files necessary for its execution.

-Usually, we install applications because we need them in our daily lives.
 But we also install applications because we need to solve a one-off problem.

 When the application is no longer relevant, we forget about it.